giulianopz/lfcs/domains/5-service-configuration/o.md

 - a keyboard and monitor will need to be attached to the physical machine.
 - use cloud images which are meant to self-initialize (**Multipass** and **UVTool**)

 In the case of virtual machines a Graphical User Interface (GUI) is analogous to using a physical keyboard and mouse on a real computer.
-Instead of installing a GUI, the **virt-viewer** or **virt-manager** application can be used to connect to a virtual machine’s console using **VNC**.
+Instead of installing a GUI, the **virt-viewer** or **virt-manager** application can be used to connect to a virtual machine's console using **VNC**.

 ### virsh